dag7dev/awesome-anbernic/README.md

 - Saving doesn't seem to work
   - **Replace your SD Card with one made by a reputable brand**.
 Best ones: Samsung, Sandisk, Lexar, Kingston, Transcend.

-- Battery upgrade / batteries / where battery compatible with...
+- Battery upgrade / batteries / battery compatible with...
     1) Check the specs of the target battery match with the original one (not considering mAh)
     2) Check their connectors
     3) buy

 - Single or dual sd card setup?
   - In most cases a single sd card will be fine.
-Consider a dual sd setup if you're planning to swap OSs often or if your game collection is expectionally large.
+Consider a dual sd setup if you're planning to swap OSs often or if your game collection is exceptionally large.
 Regardless your choice, make note that you will need to invest in a decent SD Card to prevent data loss or unintended behaviors.

 - Shell replacement / custom shell
   - Currently ANBERNIC **doesn't sell** separate shells for their console.